 Predatory journals and publishers are difficult to identify.
 Unfortunately, predatory publishing is often confused with open access publishing, which has widely benefited scientific communication; as such, distinguishing between genuine and predatory open access publishers is a challenge for many.

-One of the first recommended actions is to search for the journal/publisher’s name on “Beall’s lists of predatory publishers” [4].
-There are two lists categorized into publishers of single journals (https://scholarlyoa.com/individual-journals/) and publishers of multiple journals (https://scholarlyoa.com/publishers/).
-Submission of manuscripts to any publisher or journal on these lists should be avoided.
+One of the first recommended actions is to search for the journal/publisher’s name on “Beall’s lists of predatory publishers” .
+There are two lists categorized into publishers of single journals [6] and publishers of multiple journals [7]Submission of manuscripts to any publisher or journal on these lists should be avoided.
 Although these lists are imperfect, as the selection of publishers and their journals are not double-checked by an independent source, they offer a good starting point for prospective authors trying to identify questionable journals.

-Additionally, researchers may refer to the “Think-Check-Submit” initiative (http://thinkchecksubmit.org/) [], which is a campaign established to help researchers identify trusted journals.
+Additionally, researchers may refer to the “Think-Check-Submit” initiative (http://thinkchecksubmit.org/) [10], which is a campaign established to help researchers identify trusted journals.
 This campaign has been produced through the support of various scholarly, reputable organizations in response to predatory publishing.
 For example, to help decide whether one should submit their work to a particular journal, the campaign offers a checklist consisting of various questions such as: